 - Never leave your baby in a playpen or crib with the drop-side down.
 Your baby could fall and be injured.
 Make sure that the drop-side is locked in place.

-- Always keep 1 hand on your baby when you change his diaper or dress him.
-This will prevent him from falling from a changing table, counter, bed, or couch.
+- Always keep 1 hand on your baby when you change his or her diaper or dress him or her.
+This will prevent him or her from falling from a changing table, counter, bed, or couch.

 - Keeping hanging cords or strings away from your baby.
 Make sure there are no curtains, electrical cords, or strings, hanging in your baby's crib or playpen.

 - Do not put necklaces or bracelets on your baby.
 Your baby may be strangled by these items.

 - Do not smoke near your baby.
 Do not let anyone else smoke near your baby.
 Do not smoke in your home or vehicle.
 Smoke from cigarettes or cigars can cause asthma or breathing problems in your baby.
 Ask your healthcare provider for information if you currently smoke and need help to quit.

 - Take an infant CPR and first aid class.
 These classes will help teach you how to care for your baby in an emergency.
 Ask your baby's pediatrician where you can take these classes.

 Prevent your baby from getting sick:

 - Wash your hands before you touch your baby.
 Use an alcohol-based hand sanitizer or soap and water.
-Wash your hands after you change your baby's diaper and before you feed him.
+Wash your hands after you change your baby's diaper and before you feed him or her.

 - Ask all visitors to wash their hands before they touch your baby.
 Have them use an alcohol-based hand sanitizer or soap and water.
 Tell friends and family not to visit your baby if they are sick.